 Lack of education on the part of members of the community on waste matters does not help the situation.
 Lot of littering occurs in the town of Senwabarwana around the CBD mainly because much business activities are taking place there.
+The Department of Environmental Affairs has trained officials to enforce both by-laws and Environmental Acts around the municipal jurisdictional area which will ease the situation of non compliance by the regulated community.

-Blouberg Municipality renders the refuse removal service in 11 settlements with the, households serviced standing at 11 549.
-The backlog is 24 139.
+Blouberg Municipality renders the refuse removal service in 14 settlements with the, households serviced standing at 18 544 (45%).
+The backlog is 22 872 (55%).
 Challenges are funding for roll out of the refuse service to all settlements.